coffee100percnt/highshell/README.md

 # HIGHSHELL
+# How to compile a project in .exe
-To compile the project into exe, run build.bat
+To compile the project into .exe, run build.bat